moubi/blog/content/blog/react-device-based-code-split/index.md

 }
 ```

 works well for you most of the time.
 Same component, but with different appearance based on browser's width.
 There is no problem with this approach and very often it is enough.
-Now one may argue that `max-width: 768px` is sufficient to properly tell if user is on a mobile device.
+Now one may argue that `max-width: 768px` is sufficient to properly tell if a user is on a mobile device.
 Probably not.
 May be something like that is more accurate:

 ```css
 @media (pointer: coarse) and (hover: none) {